FCC Adopts Rules to Protect Consumers from Telemarketing 'Robocalls'

 To further protect consumers from unwanted autodialed or prerecorded calls, often referred to as "robocalls," the Federal Communications Commission (FCC) approved changes to its telemarketing rules.
 Unwanted telemarketing calls and texts were consistently in the top three consumer complaint categories at the FCC in 2011.
 Robocalls invade consumers' privacy, and can, in the case of calls to wireless numbers, use up their minutes.

 The Order helps put an end to these intrusions by empowering consumers with increased rights under the FCC's telemarketing rules.
-The new rules reduce regulatory uncertainty with minimal burden on industry and maximize consistency with those of the Federal Trade Commission.
+The new rules reduce regulatory uncertainty with minimal burden on industry and maximize consistency with those of the Federal Trade Commission (FTC).
 Specifically, the rules protect consumers by:

 - Requiring telemarketers to obtain prior express written consent from them, including by electronic means such as a website form, before placing a robocall to a consumer;